fetlang/fetlang/docs/fetishes.md

 # Fetishes
-A fetish is a loadable module written in C and/or C++ that extends Fetlang.
+A fetish is a loadable module written in C, C++ and/or Rust that extends Fetlang.
 By default, a fetish called `core` loads automatically and contains the main language functionality.

 ## Loading Fetishes
 Using the phrase `I have a fetish for` in a [comment](comments.md) will load a fetish.
 Example: